Six ways to improve solar production

 Do your solar panels need to be cleaned?

-Solar panels are generally self-cleaning, however dust, oils and even bird poo can build up and affect the amount of electricity your system produces.
+Solar panels are generally self-cleaning, however dust, oils and even bird poo can build up and affect solar production.
 In particular, this can be an issue for panels that are on less of an angle.

 It’s not likely to have a major impact in the short term, but build-up over time could reduce the effectiveness of the solar panel so it might be worth cleaning them with a soft sponge.